-After undergoing four successive operations, the German international is pessimistic about his chances of recovering in time for next summer’s tournament.
+After undergoing four successive operations, the Germany international is pessimistic about his chances of recovering in time to take part in next summer's tournament

-The Bayern Munich defender, who has gone under the knife four times since tearing his cruciate ligament against Borussia Dortmund in December last year, has yet to appear for the Bundesliga champion this season.
+The Bayern Munich defender, who has gone under the knife four times since tearing his cruciate ligament against Borussia Dortmund in December last year, is yet to appear for the Bundesliga champions this season.

-Consequently, while he is in no doubt that he will make a full recovery from his latest surgery, he is aware that the World Cup could come too early for him.
+Consequently, while he is in no doubt that he will make a full recovery from his latest surgery, he expects the World Cup to come too early for him.

-"Brazil is a long way off for me," the 24-year-old told German magazine Focus.
+"Brazil is a long way off for me," the 24-year-old told Focus.

 However, Badstuber, who has been capped 30 times by his country, dismissed reports that he might never play competitive football again.